Nissan Bluebird: Export markets

 In Chile the U12 Bluebird only arrived in 1990, as the U11 generation had remained available until then.
-It was available with the carburetted CA18NS or 2-liter CA20S with SE Saloon equipment, as well as the same fuel injected CA20E engine for the Super Select as used in Malaysia and other markets with minimal emissions regulations.
+It was available with the carburetted CA18NS or 2-litre CA20S with SE Saloon equipment, as well as the same fuel injected CA20E engine for the Super Select as used in Malaysia and other markets with minimal emissions regulations.
 Outputs are 89, 96 and 115 PS.
-A five-speed manual was standard, with a three-speed automatic available in the 1.8 and a four-speed auto for the 2-liter models.
+A five-speed manual was standard, with a three-speed automatic available in the 1.8 and a four-speed auto for the 2-litre models.

 U13 series

 The U13 series was launched in Japan in September 1991 as a four-door sedan and four-door pillared hardtop.
 The two models were visually distinct: the four-door sedan had curves where its U12 predecessor had edges, while the hardtop, called the Nissan Bluebird ARX, had more traditional styling.
 The Bluebird wagon was replaced by the new Nissan Avenir.
 This series replaced the Stanza/Auster/Violet platform expansion that enabled Nissan to sell a Bluebird-sized product at Nissan's Japanese dealership network, as the economic effects of the collapse of the Japanese asset price bubble began to unfold in Japan.
 Projected production for 1992 was 15,000 cars per month, 13,000 of which were intended for the Japanese domestic market.

 The new Bluebird was designed with comfort in mind.
 The more spacious cabin was the result of a longer wheelbase and a slightly taller design, in a package retaining the length and width of the previous model.
 Another piece of equipment for comfort was the Active Noise Cancellation (ANC) system available in domestic market Hardtop models.
 This was the first installation of such a system, although its effect was limited and it was to be another twenty years before it reached wider adoption.

 Several Japanese models included an All Wheel Drive version (ATTESA).
 The engines used in the Japanese models ranged greatly in capacity and type.
 The SSS Attesa LTD model used a "redtop" SR20DET with 210 PS.
 This was a similar engine/drivetrain package to the more powerful one used in the Pulsar GTi-R. It had only a single throttle body as opposed the GTi-R's multiple throttle body, smaller bearings, hydraulic rather than solid lifters, and a smaller turbo.
 The GTi-R had a large top mount intercooler, while the SSS ATTESA LTD had a smaller front mount intercooler.
 The Bluebird SSS was set apart from the North American Altima in that not only having the SR20DET and AWD Attesa as an option, it also had other details such as power folding retracting mirrors (some heated) and a rear wiper if equipped with a spoiler.
 US cars are also larger due to the fitment of bigger bumpers.